 Sessions cost £15.00 for 30 minutes and are available on a one-to-one basis or for small groups.

 Is there an annual school show?

 The annual show is one of the highlights on the school calendar as students from all year groups come together to put on a spectacular production.
-In past years, we’ve done West Side Story, Grease, High School Musical and, coming soon, we’ll be performing Beauty and the Beast.
+In past years, we’ve done West Side Story, Grease, High School Musical, and next we’ll be performing Beauty and the Beast.

 Can my child do The Duke of Edinburgh's Award?